mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 ## Steps

 If this is your first time contributing to Mattermost, first read the [Mattermost Contributor Agreement](https://www.mattermost.org/mattermost-contributor-agreement/) and sign it \(at the bottom of the page\), so you can be added to the Mattermost [Approved Contributor List](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true).
 Please ensure the **GitHub username** field matches your GitHub username exactly, including capitalization.
-Next, please request Mattermost GitHub access by using the [DevOps Team Channel](https://community.mattermost.com/private-core/channels/devops-team).
+Next, please request Mattermost GitHub access in the [DevOps Team Channel](https://community.mattermost.com/private-core/channels/devops-team).

 ### Editing an Existing Page